stevenvdb/Scientific-C-for-programmers/exercises/09_heat_equation_2D/README.md

   that it contains some (nasty) bugs!
 - Run the program in order to generate binary files containing the field at selected timesteps.
-You can generate a movie using the supplied `make_movie.py` python script.
+You can generate a movie using the supplied `make_movie.py` python script (on the cluster, use `module load matplotlib/3.9.2-gfbf-2024a` to make matplotlib available).
 Does the visualization match your physical intuition?
 - [Bonus] The time integration currently uses the so-called forward Euler method.
 Look up a different method with some benefits and implement it as well.